DonaldKLee/StudyHawk/README.md

 ### Important
 This program has not been thoroughly tested on other devices.
-</br> By using this program, you will be held accountable for any damages or harm done to you, others, and/or devices that this program could potentially cause.
+</br> By using this program, you will be held accountable for any damages or harm done to you, others, and/or devices that this program has potentially cause.